laws-africa/indigo/docs/guide/metadata.rst

 .. note::

     Administrators can add new countries, languages and document subtypes through the Admin interface.
+Click on your name in the top-right corner and choose **Site Settings**.

 Promulgation